 The takeaway

-Customers love to tick off mental boxes before they make a purchase.
+Customers love to tick off mental boxes before making a purchasing decision.

 The right price?
 Check.
 Good warranty?
 Check.
 Solid reviews?
 Check.